Ejaayy/ATM-System-Simulator---Machine-Project/README.md

 ## 🧠 About the Project

-This **ATM System Simulator** is a console-based banking application developed in C. It mimics real-world ATM operations and allows users to manage financial transactions through a secure and interactive interface.
+This ATM System Simulator is a console-based banking application developed in C. It mimics real-world ATM operations and allows users to manage financial transactions through a secure and interactive interface.
+It was created as an educational project for school to demonstrate understanding of core programming concepts through a real-world simulation.

 The core functionality includes: